photoangell/provejs-jquery/README.md

 ### Published Events

-The following events are emitted by Prove on the form container.
+The following events are published (emitted) by Prove.
 The decorator plugin listens to these events in order to decorate the form.
 Your code may also listen to these events.

 #### Event: `field.prove` ####
 - **Description** A field has been validated.
 - **Publisher** Form input DOM element.
-- **Listener** Attached your listener to the form container.
+- **Listener** Attach your listener to the form container.

 ```javascript
 form.on('field.prove', function(event, data){